MorningFrog/urdf-visualizer/README.md

 ## Release Notes

+### 4.1.0

+- Add type prompts to the right of the Joint name in the sidebar.
+- The continuous joint angle can be adjusted from $-2\pi$ to $2\pi$.
+- Using a higher version of `Three.js`, it may solve the issue of incompatibility with Nvidia's higher version drivers.

 ### 4.0.1

 - Fixed the issue where VSCode below version 1.75 cannot preview when urdf is not configured as XML.